inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/run-basic-inasafe.rst

 Source of the Hazard and Population Datasets

-18. Click InaSAFE Print, save accordingly
+18. :guilabel:`Click` InaSAFE Print, save accordingly

 Optional - Change the threshold to 0.8 ......................................